wangyuxuan1019/InteractiveMap/README.md

 An interactive world map to display information of countries

-Created an interactive map with WPF MVVM pattern.
+  - Created an interactive map with WPF MVVM pattern.

-Learnt few tricks about wpf animation and triggers.
+  - Learnt few tricks about wpf animation and triggers.

-Fetch Map Data through WEBApi to display on screen.
+  - Fetched Map Data through WEBApi to display on screen.

 Reference: https://www.youtube.com/watch?v=TOrtHDvi0wQ